Stochastic modeling of deterministic laser chaos using generator extended dynamic mode decomposition: Numerical model of laser chaos

 \subsection{Cross-correlation and leader-laggard relationship}

 For applications in machine learning of coupled lasers, short-term correlations are used rather than original trajectories in Fig.~\ref{fig_intensity}.
-The short-term cross-correlation values for the first laser, $C_1(t)$, and those for the second laser, $C_2(t)$, are given as follows \cite{Kanno2017}:
+The short-term cross-correlation values for Laser 1, $C_1(t)$, and those for Laser 2, $C_2(t)$, are given as follows \cite{Kanno2017}:

 where $\overline{I}_n$ and $\sigma_n$ are the mean and the standard deviation values of the temporal intensity for the $n$-th laser for the period $\tau$. $\langle\cdot\rangle_\tau$ represents the time average over the period $\tau$.